IAmNo1Special/RevomonAuto/src/revomonauto/revomon/clients/README.md

 The Revomon Client System provides a unified interface for accessing various Revomon game datasets including:

-- **Revomon species** - Complete Pokedex data with stats, types, and evolution chains
+- **Revomon species** - Complete Revodex data with stats, types, and evolution chains
 - **Moves** - Comprehensive move database with power, accuracy, and effects
 - **Abilities** - All Revomon abilities and their mechanics
 - **Items** - Equipment, consumables, and utility items